 If you are satisfied with our response following the above steps, that will be the end of the matter.
 However, if you are not satisfied you should contact our Pan Symeou who is the Senior Director and he will review the decision within ten days of receiving the request with confirmation of the company's final position in relation to the complaint, outlining the reasons and any final redress that is offered.

 Step Six: Other avenues

 You must always complain to us first.
 In most cases you will not be able to take the complaint further without allowing us the opportunity to put things right.

-You must then give us 8 weeks to try to resolve your complaint before contacting the Legal Ombudsman.
+You must give us 8 weeks to try to resolve your complaint before contacting the Legal Ombudsman.
 A complaint to the Legal Ombudsman must normally be made within six months of you having received a final written response from us about the complaint.
-Complaints to the Legal Ombudsman must usually be made within six years of the act or omission about which you are complaining occurred; or within three years from when you should have known about or become aware that there were grounds for complaint.
-The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.
-In summary:
+Complaints to the Legal Ombudsman must usually be made within one year of the act or omission about which you are complaining occurred; or within one year from when you should have known about or become aware that there were grounds for complaint.

 Solicitors Regulation Authority